 The Texas Health & Safety Code (Chapters 81, 84, and 87) requires health care providers, hospitals, laboratories, schools and more to report patients with suspected notifiable conditions to the Texas Department of State Health Services (DSHS).

-How to Report an Outbreak in Texas?
+How do I Report a Possible Disease Outbreak in Texas?

 The phone number to immediately report confirmed and suspected cases of disease outbreaks in Texas is 1-800-705-8868.
 In most cases, notifiable conditions, or other conditions that may be of public health significance should be reported directly to your local or health service region.

 If you are unable to report an outbreak through your local or health service region, the Texas DSHS states, “As a last resort or in case of emergency, reports can be made by telephone to the state office at 888-963-7111.
 After hours this number will reach the physician/epidemiologist-on-call.